|

 A former Google Inc. advertiser sued Wednesday

-the online search engine leader has benefited from
+how much the online search engine leader has

 Complete Article